 Event 3: Co-design

-We aim for the methods and results of this work to be adaptable by other cities in due course.
+The methods and results of this work can be adapted by other cities.

-Taking place from November 2022 to April 2023, Dan Keech (CCRI) and Adam Sheppard (School of Arts and Design) will lead this project, working particularly closely with the Arts Council itself, Gloucester City Council, Reef Group and Kier Group.
+Taking place from November 2022 to July 2023, Dan Keech (CCRI) and Adam Sheppard (School of Arts and Design) led this project, working particularly closely with the Arts Council itself, Gloucester City Council, Reef Group and Kier Group.